magynhard/curly-bracket-parser/doc/curly-bracket-parser.jsdoc.md

 <a name="CurlyBracketParser.parse"></a>

 ### CurlyBracketParser.parse(string, variables, options) &rarr; <code>string</code>
-Parse given string and replace the included variables by the given variables **Returns**: <code>string</code> - parsed string
+Parse given string and replace the included variables by the given variables.

+Given variable values of type null, undefined, NaN or Infinity are processed as empty strings.
+**Returns**: <code>string</code> - parsed string

 | Param | Type | Description |